Code-Institute-Submissions/eHand/README.md

 Once in the Details of a Notice, you will see 2 containers.
 The first container holds all the details entered for the notice, along with some relevant action buttons.
 The 2nd container contains a comments section enabling communication of querys between author and members interested in helping.
+This uses a fetch in JS to update the page with the chat without reloading.

 ![Details](https://i.ibb.co/nBS0gww/image.png "Notice Details example")